 We are also committed to improving the political framework conditions to ensure comprehensive data privacy.
 At the 2015 national IT summit we signed the "Charter for the Promotion of Trustworthy Communications" together with the German Federal Minister of the Interior and other organizations.
-Its main purpose is to make sure that the encryption of private communications becomes standard.
+Its main purpose is to make sure that the encryption of private communication becomes standard.

 Consistent transparency toward the public